vfmd/vfmd-spec/spec/for_implementers.md

     element is of type **null**.
 The same line is the _block-element end line_.

- 2. If the leftmost character of the _block-element start line_ is a `#`
-    character, it signifies the start of a block-element of type **atx-style header**.
-The same line is the _block-element end line_.

- 3. If the _block-element start line_ is not a _blank line_, and begins
+ 2. If the _block-element start line_ is not a _blank line_, and begins
     with four or more consecutive _space_ characters, it signifies the start of a block-element of type **code block**.
 The _block-element end line_ is the next subsequent line in the _input line sequence_